tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 **What do we do about it?**
 * Monitor respiratory status and treat accordingly
-* Give benzodiazepines
+* Give benzodiazepines cautiously

 ## Managing Allergic Reactions/Anaphylaxis
 Anaphylaxis is most common with opioids but can occur with any drug.
-Reactions can occur within 60 minutes, with symptoms ranging from urticarial to bronchoconstriction, laryngeal edema, hypotension, or circulatory collapse.
+Reactions can occur within 60 minutes, with symptoms ranging from hives to bronchoconstriction, laryngeal edema, hypotension, or circulatory collapse.
 Other reactions include drug fever, vasculitis, serum sickness syndrome, and gastrointestinal symptoms (abdominal pain, nausea, vomiting, and diarrhea).

 **What do we do about it?**
 * For mild reactions, stop offending agent and administer diphenhydramine (Benadryl).
 * For severe reactions, O2 , IV crystalloids, epinephrine, and aminophylline.
 Diphenhydramine and ranitidine block unoccupied histamine receptors.
 Hydrocortisone and methylprednisolone also may be administered.

-# ~Question 13
+# ~Question 15
-How should you NOT treat a patient experiencing hypertension
+Which drug would be contraindicated for a patient experiencing hypertension?

-[RIGHT] Provide Fentanyl
+[RIGHT] Atropine
-[WRONG] Provide Labetalol: α and β antagonist 5-10 mg IV push [WRONG] Provide Hydralazine: Direct vasodilator 5-10 mg IV (wait 10-20 minutes)
+[WRONG] Labetalol
+[WRONG] Hydralazine

-# ~Question 14
+# ~Question 16
-When a patient experiences Agitation, they should be provided with Hydralazine
+A patient experiencing agitation should be treated with hydralazine.

 [WRONG] True
 [RIGHT] False